FelipeVein/USDC_Projeto3/writeup_report.md

 ![alt text][image2]

-Then I recorded the vehicle on the second track.
+To augment the data sat, I also flipped images and angles to augment the data.

 ![alt_text][image6]